Supersonic (Jamiroquai song)

-"Supersonic" is the third single from British funk/acid jazz band Jamiroquai's fourth studio album, Synkronized (1999).
+"Supersonic" is the second single from British funk/acid jazz band Jamiroquai's fourth studio album, Synkronized (1999).
 The song was written by Jay Kay, Toby Smith, Derrick McKenzie, Sola Akingbola, Wallis Buchanan, and Simon Katz while Jay Kay and Al Stone produced it.
-The track peaked at No. 22 on the UK Singles Chart and became Jamiroquai's third No. 1 on the US Hot Dance Club Play chart.
+The track peaked at No. 22 on the UK Singles Chart and became Jamiroquai's third No. 1 on the US Dance Club Play chart.

 Critical reception

 Jon Barnsley from News of the World commented, "Yet another winner from Jay Kay, Supersonic is one of the most mesmerising tracks from the Synkronized LP.
 The original's didgeridoo sounds and super-funky bass have really been given the treatment with fantastic mixes from Pete Heller, Restless Soul and the Sharp Boys.
 Overall it has a darker, moodier feel than recent hit Canned Heat, but it's just as addictive.
 And it's available not only on CD and cassette but on 12-inch vinyl too!"